Syriac Orthodox Church: Doctrine

 The Syriac Orthodox Church theology is based on the Nicene Creed.
-The Syriac Orthodox Church teaches that it is the one, holy, catholic and apostolic church founded by Jesus Christ in his Great Commission, that its metropolitans are the successors of Christ's apostles, and that the patriarch is the successor to Saint Peter on whom primacy was conferred by Jesus Christ.
+The Syriac Orthodox Church teaches that it is the one, holy, catholic and apostolic Church founded by Jesus Christ in his Great Commission, that its metropolitans are the successors of Christ's apostles, and that the patriarch is the successor to Saint Peter on whom primacy was conferred by Jesus Christ.
 The church accepted the first three synods held at Nicaea (325), Constantinople (381), and Ephesus (431), shaping the formulation and early interpretation of Christian doctrines.
 The Syriac Orthodox Church is part of Oriental Orthodoxy, a distinct communion of churches claiming to continue the patristic and apostolic Christology before the schism following the Council of Chalcedon in 451.
-In terms of Christology, the Oriental Orthodox (Non-Chalcedonian) understanding is that Christ is "One Nature—the Logos Incarnate, of the full humanity and full divinity".
+In terms of Christology, the Oriental Orthodox (non-Chalcedonian) understanding is that Christ is of "one nature—the Logos Incarnate, of the full humanity and full divinity".
 Just as humans are of their mothers and fathers and not in their mothers and fathers, so too is the nature of Christ according to Oriental Orthodoxy.
 The Chalcedonian understanding is that Christ is "in two natures, full humanity and full divinity".
-This is the doctrinal difference that separated the Oriental Orthodox from the rest of Christendom.
-The church believes in the mystery of Incarnation and venerate Virgin Mary as Theotokos or Yoldath Aloho (Meaning: 'Bearer of God').
+This is the doctrinal difference that separated the Oriental Orthodox and the Imperial Church.
+The church believes in the mystery of Incarnation and venerates the Virgin Mary as Theotokos or Yoldath Aloho, meaning God-bearer.

 The Fathers of the Syriac Orthodox Church gave a theological interpretation to the primacy of Saint Peter.
 They were fully convinced of the unique office of Peter in the early Christian community.
 Ephrem, Aphrahat, and Maruthas unequivocally acknowledged the office of Peter.
 The different orders of liturgies used for sanctification of church buildings, marriages, ordinations etc., reveal that the primacy of Peter is a part of faith of the church.
-The church does not believe in papal primacy as understood by the Roman See, rather, Petrine primacy according to the ancient Syriac tradition.
+The church does not believe in papal primacy as understood by the Roman See; rather, Petrine primacy according to the ancient Syriac tradition.
 The church uses both the Julian calendar and the Gregorian calendar based on their regions and traditions they adapted.